 After an offseason full of releases, trades, and restructured salaries, the Eagles have finally dug themselves out of the hole.
 As of October 12, 2021 Philadelphia currently has $16.45 million in cap space, according to Over The Cap.
 Only time will tell if Roseman will use this reserve to acquire new players via a trade before the November 2nd deadline.

 Highest Paid Eagles Players 2021 – Top 10:

-Below is a look at what the top 10 highest paid Eagles players will make this year.
-Some of which may save Philadelphia money if they decide to part ways prior to the 2021-2022 season.
+Below is a look at what the top 10 highest paid Eagles players will make during the 2021-2022 season, including salary and bonuses.

 In 2016, Fletcher Cox signed a six-year contract extension worth $103 million with $63 million guaranteed.

 He was set to go into the 2021 season with a base salary of $15,000,000 and bonuses worth $8,879,939; however, on September 11, the Eagles restructured his contract.
 Roseman converted $13.95 million of Cox’s base salary into a signing bonus, creating $11.14 million in cap space.